incognitoism/Classbase-CS/README.md

         favoriteIDE = _ide;
     }

-    // Function to manage codebase
     function manageCode() public view returns (string memory) {
         return "Managing and optimizing the codebase.";
     }
 }

-Explanation:

-1. Base Contract: Employee

-Stores employee details like name, address, salary, and job title.

-Implements a calculateBonus function that calculates a 10% bonus.

-2. Derived Contracts:

-Manager: Inherits from Employee and adds numberOfProjects, along with a function to manage projects.

-Developer: Inherits from Employee and adds programmingLanguage, along with a function to generate reports.

-Programmer: Inherits from Employee and adds favoriteIDE, along with a function to manage the codebase.

-This structure effectively demonstrates inheritance and constructor usage in Solidity.
-Let me know if you need any modifications!